machacekmartin/node-tictactoe/README.md

   - flags for command line prints & automatic history clearance

 Contains automatic winner detection no matter how big the board is.
-Just a proof of concept..
-GUI & other improvements incoming